hortonworks/cloudbreak/README.md

 ## Cloudbreak Deployer

-Simplest way to prepare the working environment is to start Cloudbreak on your local machine is to use the [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).
+The simplest way to setup the working environment to be able to start Cloudbreak on your local machine is to use the [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).

 First you need to create a sandbox directory which will store the necessary configuration files and dependencies of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).
 This directory must be created outside of the cloned Cloudbreak git repository:
 ```